Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to go mad or crazy, typically as a result of stress or pressure.
-The phrase metaphorically uses "bend" to suggest a breaking point or a turning point in one’s sanity, making it non-literal and idiomatic.
+The idiom metaphorically uses "bend" to suggest a breaking point or a turning point in one’s sanity, making it non-literal and idiomatic.

 Origin: